 It was one of those mornings.

-I kept myself in check, but my voice had a slight edge.
 “Yes, son.
 I just told you to do that.
 Didn’t you hear me?”

 (Frankly, I’d have been fine without this lovely teaching moment.)

 Fully aware we might be late to school, I knelt down, stayed calm, and looked my son in the eyes, “Son, if I tell you do something, you automatically have permission to do it.
 Do you understand?”